Central Texas cities hoping to ease drought fears for years to come

 The project started construction in June 2022 and is expected to be done in 2027.
 Leaders want to ensure residents will have water coming out of their faucets for the next century.

-"This project is going to provide up to 145 million gallons per day for these 3 cities which will meet their needs beyond 50 years," said BCRUA General Manager Karen Bondy.
+"This project is going to provide up to 145 million gallons per day for these three cities, which will meet their needs beyond 50 years," BCRUA General Manager Karen Bondy said.

 The new project is helping provide a solution to a fear that plagues Texans like Graf.